double16/shadycompass/README.md

 - bin@shadycompass.test
 ```

+### reload

+Shadycompass is designed to update recommendations based on changes in files.
+Sometimes the logic isn't quite right.
+Run the `reload` command to reload all files.

 ### facts

-Displays the things shady compass knows about to make recommendations.
+Displays the things shadycompass knows about to make recommendations.
 This is used for debugging purposes.

 ## Configuration